gabriellramos/rust-asterisk-manager/examples/README.md

 # Actix Web Examples

-This directory contains two Actix Web examples demonstrating different approaches to using the Asterisk Manager Interface (AMI) with this crate:
+This directory contains examples demonstrating different approaches to using the Asterisk Manager Interface (AMI) with this crate:

 ## `watchdog_resilient_logging.rs` - Minimal Watchdog Demo